 Health Benefits of Avocado

 The avocado is a unique type of fruit.
-Most fruit consists primarily of carbohydrate, while avocado is high in healthy fats.
+While most fruits consist primarily of carbohydrates, avocado is high in healthy fats.
 Numerous studies show that it has powerful beneficial effects on health.
-Here are 12 health benefits of avocado, that are supported by scientific research.
+Here are 6 health benefits of avocado, that are supported by scientific research.

 Health Benefits of Avocado